sacbow/sacbow.github.io/_posts/2025-11-30-message-passing-libraries.md

 ```

 Here, the product of all incoming messages $$b(x) \propto \prod_{f \in \mathcal{V}_X} M_{f \rightarrow X}(x)$$ is precomputed, and sends new message $$M_{X \rightarrow f}(x) \propto b(x) / M_{f \rightarrow X}(x)$$.
-The *Factor.receieve_message* method accepts messages from variable objects that the factor is connected to:
+The *Factor.receive_message* method accepts messages from variable objects that the factor is connected to:

 ```python
     class Factor: